pedrovinicio/service-health-monitor/README.md

 You are able to add as many URL as you want in the frontend application.
 The frontend will keep polling the backend every 30s to check for status changes.

-The backend will be firing requests to the URL every minute and update the status accordingly.
+The backend will be firing requests to each service URL every minute and update the service status accordingly.

 ## About the app